-Washington may see a brief plateau in coronavirus cases, but officials warn large gatherings could lead to another spike
+‘Our emergency rooms are full’: Washington health officials warn of holiday COVID spike

 Families should make sure to be vaccinated and model safety precautions so their children can follow suit, she said.
 Though coronavirus case and death rates are incredibly low among children, they are still susceptible to the virus, she said.

-Health officials outlined current layered safety measures schools are expected to follow in order to mitigate the spread of the COVID-19 virus among children who remain vulnerable to exposure.
+Health officials outlined current layered safety measures schools are expected to follow in order to mitigate the spread of the coronavirus among children who remain vulnerable to exposure.

 The layered mitigation approach encourages K-12 schools to enforce mask use and social distancing, have anyone who feels the slightest bit sick stay home and maximize air circulation by opening windows or scheduling lessons outside if the weather allows for it, Shah said.